zjkllgz/supplementary/README.md

 ## Remarks

-The original tables were prepared in LaTeX format.
-For easier online inspection during anonymous review, they are reorganized here into grouped Markdown tables without changing any reported numerical values.
+The original materials were prepared in LaTeX format.
+For easier online inspection during anonymous review, the tables are reorganized here into grouped Markdown tables without changing any reported numerical values.

 All results are reported as mean ± std.